GoodSync Connect Manual

 - These attempts are not always successful, as your router may not support UPNP.

-to forward an external port of your router to port 33333 of the computer where GS Server runs.
+- If GoodSync cannot make a hole, instruct your router/DSL modem/cable modem to forward an external port of your router to port 33333 of the computer where the GoodSync Server runs.

-- Notify each GS server what is its external port, the one that you assigned, see above.
+- Notify each gs-server what is its external port, the one that you assigned, see above.

 - GoodSync will report this external port to the Mediator.

-- GoodSync client will contact your GoodSync server on this external port.
+- GoodSync client will contact your GoodSync Server on this external port.

-Another point of connection loss may be your ISP:
+- Another point of connection loss may be your ISP:

+- Your router/modem does not have a real IP address, as it is connected via NAT.
 This is called Double NAT and it cannot be fixed, the forwarder will have to be used.

-To fix it, use a non-blocked external port and manually forward it to the GS server.
+- Your ISP blocks the port that the gs-server has selected.
+To fix it, use a non-blocked external port and manually forward it to the gs-server.

-- GoodSync creates exceptions in Windows Firewall on both the client and server end.
+GoodSync creates exceptions in Windows Firewall on both the Client and Server end.

-- If such blocking still occurs, create an exception for GoodSync in your security software.
+If such blocking still occurs, create an exception for GoodSync in your security software.

-Real Time Remote Sync
+Real-Time Remote Sync

 Server settings file

-Only advanced users who have deep understanding of TCP/IP and sockets should change these options.
+The file settings.tix contains the settings of the GoodSync Server.
+Most of them are set automatically, and regular users should never change them.
+Only advanced users who have a deep understanding of TCP/IP and sockets should change these options.

 LogFolder = "C:/ProgramData/GoodSync/server"